Impact beyond volunteering

-At work, volunteers are increasingly open to sharing and collaboration and committed to reach the most marginalised and excluded people.
-Those volunteers who go on to work in the development sector commonly say their approach to programme design, volunteer management, and partnerships has evolved as a result of experiences on placement.
+At work, volunteers are increasingly open to sharing and collaboration, and are committed to reach the most marginalised and excluded people.
+Those volunteers who go on to work in the development sector commonly say their approach to programme design, volunteer management, and partnerships has evolved as a result of their experiences on placement.

 Increased personal strengths

-Positive changes to personal attributes are commonly reported including adaptability (41%), resilience (89%) and confidence (35%).
+Positive changes to personal attributes are commonly reported, including adaptability (86%), resilience (82%) and confidence (84%).

 Ongoing connection to the cause

 Over one third of volunteers continue to support individuals or groups in their placement location.
 One in five go on to do further work in their country of placement.

 While volunteers in the study drew explicit links between their experience as volunteers and later changes to their careers, social action and practices, it is important to recognise that they represent an extraordinary group of people.
 Volunteering may bring forth or catalyse changes for which seeds were already sown.
 It is especially notable that:

 - a majority said that they were motivated to volunteer primarily by the desire to make a difference (54%);